tomjaguarpaw/blog.poisson.chat/posts/2017-01-04-reader-writer.rst

 ---
-title: Coupled Reader and Writer
+title: Coupled reader and writer
 ---

 Monadic profunctors work to compose invertible parsers and lenses in very